Home » About

 Trustee - Nuno Santos Costa

-The Youth Enquiry Service (YES) is a project of the Jersey Youth Service.
+The Youth Enquiry Service (YES) is a project of the Jersey Youth Service but is partically self-funded through the Jersey Youth Trust charity.
 The Jersey Youth Service is part of the Government of Jersey and provides Youth Work to young people in Jersey up to the age of 25 years old.
 The organisation has been established for over 40 years which in this time has built a team of dedicated Youth Workers who deliver youth work with energy, commitment and enthusiasm so that young people have a positive experience while engaged with the Youth Service.

 The service offers young people and young adults new and challenging experiences that will stretch their knowledge, skills and attitudes in a way that enables them to reflect upon themselves as individuals in order that they fulfil their potential to contribute as positive members of the community.